A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Proofs

-Here we derive the full conditional distribution of $x_i$.
-We first consider the non-prevalent case ($g_i =0$) in (\ref{eq::fc.x}), i.e.

-The first equation follows from the factorization of the joint likelihood into the data generating densities and by applying the result in (\ref{eq::likelihood_derivation2}).
-The second equation follows due to independence of various terms from $x_i$.
-The third equation applies result (\ref{eq::likelihood_derivation3}).
-The forth equation uses the fact that $\mathds{1} _{ \{v_{ic_i-j} < x_i \le v_{ic_i-j+1}\} } f_x(x_i| \betaf_x, \sigma, \z_{xi})$ is an unnormalized truncated distribution.
-The last three terms can then be recognized as the weights of an unnormalized mixture distribution of $x_i$, as shown by the fifth equation.
-After normalizing the weights, the result in (\ref{eq::fc.x}) is obtained.
-Finally, in the prevalent case, when $g_i = 1$, we have
+The second equation follows from the factorization into the joint data generating densities through the hierarchical model described in Section \ref{sec:hierarchical} and the DAG (Figure \ref{fig:dag}) together with notation (\ref{eq:mcmc_notation1}).
+The third equation (proportionality) follows due to independence of various terms from $t_i$ and after applying the result (\ref{eq:mcmc_notation2}).
+The fourth equation substitutes result (\ref{eq::likelihood_derivation14}), the sum representation of the likelihood of the test outcomes under $g_i=0$.
+The fifth equation uses the fact that $\mathds{1} _{ \{v_{ij} < t_i \le v_{ij+1}\} } f_t(t_i \mid \x_i, \betaf, \sigma)$ is an unnormalized truncated distribution.
+The last two factors in the fifth equation can then be recognized as the weights $\tilde{\omega}_{ij} $ of an unnormalized mixture of truncated distributions of $t_i$; see the sixth equation.
+After normalizing the weights through